 Biology is the study of living organisms, from bacteria to plants and animals, with the possible inclusion of viruses.
 It is an exciting Science which finds itself at the forefront of Twenty-first Century scientific endeavour, whether in the field of genetics, biotechnology, conservation or the development of new medicines.

 Biologists are working to solve the biggest challenges currently faced by people and the planet, and the study of Biology encourages students to appreciate the interdependence of living things from the molecular level all the way up to the complexity of an ecosystem.

-The Biology curriculum is supported by a range of extracurricular activities, from the lower school Biology club, largely run by Sixth Form students, to the thriving Sixth Form societies, Natural Sciences Society and Medics’ Society.
+The Biology curriculum is supported by a range of extracurricular activities, from the lower school Crest club, to the thriving Sixth Form societies, Natural Sciences Society and Medics’ Society.
 Visiting speakers and trips out to conferences and field centres further enrich the A level course.

 Head of Biology